VULNERABILITY DIGEST FROM ACTION1

 Ease of use and simplicity of deployment

-A good patch management tool should be easy to install and use.
+A suitable patch management tool should be simple to install and use.
 It must have an intuitive interface without freezes or lags, as well as clear documentation on all product features.
-If it is on-premises solution, it should support both Windows and Linux operating systems; if it uses a web interface, it should be supported by all popular browsers.
+If the solution is on-premises, it should support both Windows and Linux operating systems, and if it utilizes a web interface, it should be compatible with all popular browsers.

-Ideally, a patch management tool should consume little computing resources and not degrade the performance of any business systems.
-At the local level, the system should interact well with the operating system components responsible for updates without allowing them to heavily load the system during patch application.
-The tool should also minimize the load on the network by limiting the number of updates being downloaded to devices simultaneously.
+Ideally, a patch management tool should consume little computing resources and not impact the performance of any business systems.
+At the local level, the system should interact well with the operating system components responsible for updates without allowing them to heavily load the system during a patch application.
+By limiting the number of updates downloaded to devices simultaneously, the tool should also minimize the network load.

 Agent-based vs agent-less